bustle/statsd-lambda/README.md

 ## Contributors wanted!

-Writing docs and code is a lot of work!
-Thank you in advance for helping out.
+This library was developed at Bustle.
+However writing docs and code is a lot of work!
+Thank you in advance for helping out and keeping projects like this open source.